crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that led to an ``Invalid query used in CREATE VIEW`` error if using a scalar subquery within the query part of a ``CREATE VIEW`` statement.

 - Fixed an issue that caused truncation of milliseconds in ``timezone`` scalar function.